 Even if you’re not eligible for automatic enrolment, you still have the right to join a workplace pension scheme, if you ask.

 And depending on your earnings levels, your employer might still be required to contribute to your pension if you join.

 Your employer will tell you what’s going to happen

-Your employer will explain in writing exactly how automatic enrolment will affect you.
-In many cases this will be done by letter, but some employers may use other methods, such as email.
+In many cases this will be done by letter, but some employers might use other methods, such as email.

 Your employer will tell you:

 - who operates the pension you’re being enrolled into